 Are blades or cavity back irons most forgiving?

-To make an iron forgiving designers place the centre of mass low down and far away from the club face.
+Cavity backs are more forgiving than blades.
+To make an iron forgiving designers place the centre of mass low down and far away from the clubface.
 This increases the moment of inertia of the club head and reduces how much the golf club twists on off-centre strikes.

 What are muscle back irons?

-What is the most forgiving golf club make?
+What is the most forgiving golf club brand?

-All of the main manufactures offer at least one or two great options for golfers looking for forgiving, game improvement irons.
-The make has less to do with it, instead it is about finding the right club to suit that individual.
+All of the main manufacturers offer at least one or two great options for golfers looking for forgiving game improvement irons.
+The make has less to do with it, instead, it is about finding the right club to suit that individual.

 What is the difference between a game improvement iron and a forgiving iron?